|1.||Does the School have a COVID-19 Management Plan?||

-Yes, it will be shared with parents as part of the admission package.
+Yes, it will be shared with parents at the beginning of each academic year.

 Step 2: Download and return a hard copy of the Application Form with the following supporting documents to the School Office:i.
 A copy of the child’s last two (2) school reports